-The oil sector declined 22.01 percent year-on-year, following a 17.48 percent drop in the previous period.
-The country produced 1.63 million barrels per day, down from 2.17 mbpd a year earlier, hurt by lower oil prices and several attacks by militants on oil and gas facilities in the Niger Delta.
-As a result, the oil sector accounted for 8.19 percent of the GDP compared to 10.27 percent a year eaerlier.
+The oil sector went up 1.64 percent year-on-year, the first expansion since the third quarter of 2015, following an upwardly revised 15.60 percent drop in the previous period.
+The country produced 1.84 million barrels of crude oil per day, up from 1.81 mbpd a year earlier.
+As a result, the oil sector accounted for 8.89 percent of GDP compared to 8.79 percent a year earlier.

-On a quarterly basis, the economy expanded by 8.99 percent.
+On a quarterly basis, the economy expanded 3.23 percent.